stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 network is fast, but not as fast as two parties forming an agreement directly with each other.
-For high-frequency transactors it would be beneficial if there was a simple method on Stellar to allow two parties to hold funds into an account that is controlled by both parties, where agreements can be formed and guaranteed to be executable and contested on-chain.
+For high-frequency transactors it would be beneficial if there was a simple method on Stellar to allow two parties to hold funds in an account that is controlled by both parties, where agreements can be formed and guaranteed to be executable and contested on-chain.
 [CAP-21], [CAP-40] and [CAP-33] introduce new functionality to the Stellar protocol that make it easier to do this.